Two Strategic Paths.

 Path 01 — Full Infrastructure Ownership

-Each layer below represents a discrete operational commitment — not a project milestone.
+18 infrastructure layers.
+Every layer is a discrete staffing, build, and compliance commitment — not a project milestone.

 Policyholder Communications